The HTML Media Extensions Working Group works in public. Our mailing list, public-html-media, is opened to the public.

 The HTML Media Extensions Working Group encourages active participation from a diverse community, including content authors and content providers, web developers, implementors (of browsers, authoring tools, conformance checkers, etc.) and anyone interested in helping to evolve the HTML Media extensions.
 A full list of participants is available.

 This group operates under the W3C Patent Policy, which ensures that specifications published by the group can be implemented on a royalty-free (RF) basis.
 To record agreement from all participants with that W3C Patent Policy, joining the group involves completing several steps:

 - If you're affiliated with a W3C Member organization

 - Otherwise, the process involves getting a W3C Account and filling out a form for copyright, patent, etc. policies.

-When you join, you will be subscribed to public-html, the publicly archived mailing-list for the group.
+When you join, you will be subscribed to public-html-media, the publicly archived mailing-list for the group.
 Consistent failure to follow the Discussion Guidelines will result in removal from the working group.

 Communication: Mailing lists and IRC

 The primary mailing list for HTML Media Extensions Working Group communication is public-html-media.